zkFold/zkfold-cardano/e2e-test/README.md

-# Cli e2e-test
+# Cli scripts

 ## Docs

-We have a description of transactions in `src-docs`.
+We have a description of transactions in `docs`.

 ## Scripts